jaytaylor/sql-layer/src/test/resources/com/akiban/sql/optimizer/operator-new/coi-index/README.txt

 select-5: order by descendant

-select-5o: *FAIL* order by descendant with LEFT join
+select-5o: order by descendant with LEFT join (former fail)

 select-6: index for ordering and other conditions